yasmin-aumeeruddy/SkillsNetworkLabs/README.md

 Cloud-native doesn't change the principles around which solutions are chosen and so often avoiding vendor lock-in is key.
 Open source and open standards are essential enablers for avoiding vendors lock-in.
 This quick tutorial takes you through using an Open Java Stack with Open Source and Open Standards at its heart; OpenJ9, AdoptOpenJDK, Open Liberty, MicroProfile, and Docker.

-Before you begin, run the following commands:
+Before you begin, open a Terminal via 'Terminal -> New Terminal' and run the following commands:

 `cd /home/project`